Five Italians dead in the Maldives: who were the divers involved in the accident at 50 metres depth

 Among the victims were researchers and diving instructors involved in marine projects, who died during a dive unrelated to their scientific work.
 Gianluca Benedetti's body found

-The five Italians are: 1) Monica Montefalcone from Milan; 2) Gianluca Benedetti from Padua, whose body has already been found; 3) Muriel Oddenino from Piedmont; 4) Federico Gualtieri from Piedmont; 5) Monica Montefalcone's daughter, Giorgia Sommacal;
+The five Italians were: 1) Monica Montefalcone from Milan; 2) Gianluca Benedetti from Padua, whose body has already been found; 3) Muriel Oddenino from Piedmont; 4) Federico Gualtieri from Piedmont; 5) Monica Montefalcone's daughter, Giorgia Sommacal;